 For Images B and C, which feature curved and straight edges adjacent to oscillatory regions, the patches covering both the edges and oscillations exhibit large gradient variances.
 This overlap leads to misclassification of the edges bordering the oscillatory regions.
 Consequently, certain parts of these edges are assigned large exponents, as observed in Fig. \ref{fig:exponent_weight_ABC}(B1) and (C1).
 In contrast, the proposed exponents in Fig. \ref{fig:exponent_weight_ABC}(A2)-(C2) accurately identify edges that were previously misclassified using the patch-wise variance-based approach, correctly assigning an exponent of 1 to those regions.
 Additionally, we observe that the "inhomogeneous" exponents in Fig. \ref{fig:exponent_weight_ABC}(A2) are not uniformly 1.
 Instead, while patches containing edges have exponents exactly equal to 1, those covering smooth regions have exponents slightly greater than 1, reflecting their distinct characteristics.

-To identify edges missed by the standard inhomogeneous regularization, derivatives of the smoothened average sample reconstruction help us to distinguish edge and oscillation better.
-Through the convolution with a kernel vector, the derivatives over the oscillatory region are flattened while the derivatives of edges remain relatively large.
-The smoothing effect varies depending on the size of the kernel support.
-On the other hand, as long as a kernel satisfies the primary conditions i)-iv) discussed in Section \ref{sec:weightedinhomodesign} and the kernel support size is relatively small, the results of convolutions are not sensitive to the choice of kernel type.
-Therefore, we test with a type of kernel with varying support sizes.
-Specifically, we use a 2D version of kernel A in Fig \ref{fig:kernels}, i.e., a radial kernel that decreases at a constant rate as the distance from the origin increases.
-Fig \ref{fig:jump_ind_comp} shows jump indicators defined in \eqref{eq:jumpInd2D}, which are used for both edge reclassification and the proposed weight design.
-As the kernel support size gets larger from 3 to 7, oscillation is flattened more, making it easier to distinguish edges and oscillations.
+To identify edges missed by the standard inhomogeneous regularization, the derivatives of the smoothened average sample reconstruction prove effective in better distinguishing edges from oscillations.
+By applying convolution with a kernel vector, the derivatives over oscillatory regions are flattened, while the derivatives at edges remain relatively pronounced.
+The smoothing effect depends on the kernel support size, with larger support sizes providing greater flattening of oscillations.
+However, as long as the kernel satisfies the key conditions (i)-(iv) outlined in Section \ref{sec:weightedinhomodesign} and the support size remains relatively small, the convolution results are not highly sensitive to the specific type of kernel used.

+For this reason, we test using a kernel type with varying support sizes.
+Specifically, we employ a 2D version of Kernel A shown in Fig. \ref{fig:kernels}, a radial kernel that decreases at a constant rate as the distance from the origin increases.
+Fig. \ref{fig:jump_ind_comp} illustrates the jump indicators defined in \eqref{eq:jumpInd2D}, which are utilized for both edge reclassification and the proposed weight design.
+As the kernel support size increases from 3 to 7, oscillations are more effectively flattened, simplifying the distinction between edges and oscillations.
 However, this comes at the cost of reduced sharpness in the estimated edge locations.
 Importantly, this reduction in sharpness has minimal impact on the exponent design, as the process ultimately employs patch-wise assignment of exponents.
 This ensures that an exponent value of 1 is assigned within the vicinity of the edge, maintaining the design's effectiveness.